schell/renderling.xyz/content/devlog/index.md

 </div>
 -->

+## Sat Oct 26, 2024

+### Occlusion culling and avoiding burnout

+I'm just coming back to this after an intense day job work week in which I didn't touch renderling at all.

+I'm quite focused on my burnout level, and I really don't want to cross the threshold for too long, if at all.

+I've burned out on side projects before, and so I like to think that I can feel the burnout coming.
+Essentially, when I don't feel like hacking on a project I have to back off and not force myself.
+I have to forget all the blogs I've read that insist "grit and persistence" are the surest means to success.
+Even if that's true, my body is telling me to take a break, so I have to heed that warning.

+So today doesn't have much of an update.

+I fixed an issue where the MSAA sample count wasn't being updated, which was causing the occlusion culling depth pyramid (aka the "HZB") to be invalidated each frame.

+But even after all that debugging and bug fixing, there's still something fundamentally wrong with the algorithm.
+The Objects' visibility are still unstable like in the video I posted below.

+I think maybe I need to expand the bounding spheres of the objects a bit, but I don't want to just thrash around.

+Tomorrow or later today (or whenever I feel rejuvenated) I'll add a layer of debug rendering so I can see what's going on...

 ## Fri Oct 18, 2024 & Sat Oct 19, 2024 & Sun Oct 20, 2024

 ### Pre-debugging occlusion culling results